ivanov-gv/zpcg/.github/README.workflows.md

    in the environment it deploys to.
 9. Must never delete any image from pre/production environments.
 10. Must never touch any source code.
 Only pull release-ready artifacts.

+Actions:

+1. Use it to abstract away similar steps across workflows.
+Do not copy-paste steps, use actions instead.
+2. Must use $GITHUB_STEP_SUMMARY to simplify debugging and improve visibility into what happened during the step.
+3. Must use duplicate step summary to stdout for easier debugging with `act`.
+Step summary is unavailble in local runs with `nektos/act`.
+4. Must use workflow commands (`::error...`, `::warning...`, `::debug...`, `::group...`, etc.) to simplify understanding of what happened during the step.

 # Workflows